 A couple of Key Figures found in my ancestral tree:

-click on the chart below to enlarge.
-It starts at my maternal 3rd Generation Great-Grandmother- Rosalie Philomena d’Arensbourg.
+click on the chart below to enlarge it.
+It starts with my maternal 3rd Generation Great-Grandmother- Rosalie Philomena d’Arensbourg